-Require a valid HMAC token · Cloudflare Firewall Rules docs
+Require a valid HMAC token

 HMAC token validation

-Use the Firewall Rules HMAC validation function to validate hash-based message authentication code (HMAC) tokens in a Firewall Rules expression.
+Use the Rules language HMAC validation function to validate hash-based message authentication code (HMAC) tokens in a firewall rule expression.

 This example uses HMAC token authentication to protect a static private asset hosted by